-Note also that, if an allegation of abuse is made against an employee or worker, the relevant national and local safeguarding guidelines and procedures will be followed.
+Note for information: If an allegation of abuse is made against an employee or worker, the relevant national and local safeguarding guidelines and procedures will then be followed.
 These are designed to ensure the safeguarding and welfare of the child/children and to protect the best interests of the individual employee/worker.

-The Department for Education's statutory guidance 'Keeping Children Safe in Education' includes information and guidance on managing allegations and is set out in Part Four 'Dealing with Allegations against Teachers and Other Staff'.
+The Department for Education's (DfE's) statutory guidance 'Keeping Children Safe in Education' (KCSIE) includes information and guidance on managing allegations and is set out in Part Four 'Dealing with Allegations against Teachers and Other Staff'.
 Accordingly, this will be used, along with relevant local procedures, where it is alleged that an individual has:

-- behaved in a way that has harmed a child, or may have harmed a child; - · possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children.